 The 2014-15 year is poised to be another year of continued growth for the Badgers Give Back program, including the release of several new initiatives.

 To best serve the needs of our community and fans, we have concentrated our philanthropic efforts and the Badgers Give Back program into the following areas:

 The Badgers are committed to promoting learning and academic achievement amongst the students of Wisconsin, with an emphasis on literacy.

 Bookin' It With Bucky:

-On March 1, UW student-athletes participate in a multi-school tour of the Dane County area in celebration of Read Across America Day.
-At each school, student-athletes read aloud to students and encourage them to read.
-Fourteen UW student-athletes made appearances at four area schools in 2013.
+On March 3, 2014 UW student-athletes participated in a ten-school tour of the Dane County area in celebration of Read Across America Day.
+At each school, student-athletes read aloud to students and encouraged them to read.

 We are committed to developing the next generation of leaders by supporting programs that foster the development of character and life-skills.

 UW Athletics debuted the "Flat Bucky" Mentorship program in Fall, 2014.
 Inspired by the popular children's book "Flat Stanley," the program will pair a UW student-athlete with a participating third grade classroom to share with them the lifestyle of a student-athlete via Instagram.

 Participating classrooms will create a "Flat Bucky" for their designated student-athlete that the student-athlete will take with them to class, practice, games and their favorite spots on campus.
 The student-athletes will take photos with their "Flat Bucky" in these various locations and post them to their Instagram accounts.
 The class will track the student-athletes' travels on a map in the classroom and will journal about the whereabouts of their "Flat Bucky."
 Over the course of the year, UW Athletics will arrange for the classroom to meet their student-athlete in-person at either a practice or a game.